Philippine Passport Requirements and Online Appointment

 Keep the receipt that will be issued to you.

-After your payment, an email will be sent to you with PDF attachment that contains your completed application form, and the Electronic Receipt.
+After your payment, an email will be sent to you with a PDF attachment that contains your completed application form, and the Electronic Receipt.
 Print this out before going to the DFA site.

 5. Personally show up at the DFA Consular Office